redhead/Cached/README.md

 Extension options
 -----------------

-You can specify options for the whole extension in section 'cached':
+You can specify options for the whole extension in the extension's config section:

-- enabled (boolean) - if false, caching is disabled for all annotations and profiles, no caching is performed at all.
+- enabled (boolean) - if false, caching is disabled for all annotations and profiles, no caching is performed at all, defaults to true

 Configuration example